-If you are a PG&E, SCE, or SDG&E customer, a solar provider must give you time to read this guide before you sign a contract for solar.
-If they do not allow you to read this guide, they cannot connect your solar system to the electric grid, and you should report them to the to the Contractors State License Board (CSLB) at 800-321-CSLB (2751) or www.cslb.ca.gov/consumers.
+If you are a customer of PG&E, SCE, SDG&E, BVES, or PacifiCorp, a solar provider must give you time to read this guide before you sign a contract for solar.
+If they do not allow you to read this guide, they cannot connect your solar system to the electric grid, and you should report them to the to the Contractors State License Board (CSLB) at 800-321-CSLB (2752) or cslb.ca.gov/consumers.